SandBlock/vscode-rsync-extended/README.md

 ## Extra Options

-The `options` array is an array of arrays [rsync.set](https://github.com/mattijs/node-rsync#setoption-value) is call with each array spread as parameters e.g:
+The `options` array is an array of arrays where each array contains the option name and its value.
+For example:

 ```javascript
 "sync-rsync.options": [